Bioinformatics Program

 or equivalent experience in bash scripting, HPCC usage, and Python.
 Instructor: Alexis

 Black Pyrkosz.
-Next offering: Spring 2024 and Fall 2024.
+Next offering: Spring 2025.

 CMSE890:305 RNA-Seq